oprogramador/github-languages/README.md

 |100|WebAssembly|103|

-# Most popular languages on GitHub as of February 18, 2019, counting only repos with at least 100 stars:
+## Most popular languages on GitHub as of February 18, 2019, counting only repos with at least 100 stars

 |#|language|repos count|
 |----|----|----|